 1959

 In 1959, the luxury airplane service symbol was introduced.
 It featured the words DELTA Royal JET Service, with the odd words in grotesque purple letters and the even words in red handwritten script.
-At the top was a purple and red Widget icon consisting of two triangular arrows.
-All elements were framed by a gold border.
+At the top was a purple and red Widget icon with two triangular arrows.
+A gold border framed all elements.
 This logo originally belonged to the Douglas DC-8 airliner.

 1959 – 1962